Adding SMB Shares

 If you want to allow guest access to the share, select Allow Guest Access.

 The privileges are the same as the guest account.
-Guest access is disabled by default in Windows 10 version 1709 and Windows Server version 1903.
+Windows 10 version 1709 and Windows Server version 1903 disable guest access by default.
 Additional client-side configuration is required to provide guest access to these clients.

-MacOS clients: Attempting to connect as a user that does not exist in FreeNAS does not automatically connect as the guest account.
+MacOS clients: Attempting to connect as a user that does not exist in TrueNAS does not automatically connect as the guest account.

 Connect As: Guest Specifically choose this option in macOS to log in as the guest account.
 See the Apple documentation for more details.